NXT TV preview: Finn Balor vs. Velveteen Dream, three Interim NXT Cruiserweight Title tournament matches, and more - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Wednesday’s NXT television show, which will be broadcast live from Orlando, Florida at Full Sail University.
+The following matches are advertised for tonight’s NXT television show, which will be broadcast live from Orlando, Florida at Full Sail University.

 -Finn Balor vs. Velveteen Dream.